tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/02-variables-01/README.md

 ## More Practice with Variables

-You will be getting more practice declaring, printing, and manipulating variables in this exercise.
+You will be getting more practice declaring, printing, and concatenating variables in this exercise.

 ## Instructions